blueedgetechno/win11React/README.md

 - Can I contribute?
-  - Yes, you can, open an issue or create a pull request.
+  - Yes, you can!
+Open an issue, create a pull request or head over to [discussions](https://github.com/blueedgetechno/windows11/discussions).

 - Where did you get the inspiration from, if you have?
-  - I got the inspiration from [this youtube video](https://www.youtube.com/watch?v=OtOmxa9UMe8)
+  - I got the inspiration from [this youtube video](https://www.youtube.com/watch?v=OtOmxa9UMe8).

 - What is the answer of Life, the Universe, and Everything?